The weather depends on lots of different factors: wind speed, cloudiness, pressure, humidity, and others.

 ECMWF-ENS weather model, Tokyo weather in the Windy.app for iOS

 ECMWF-ENS (European Centre for Medium-Range Weather Forecasts Ensemble Model) is a global weather model by the European Centre for Medium-Range Weather Forecasts.
 Headquarters: Reading, UK.
-This weather model is also calle EN-ENS or Ensembles weather model.
+This weather model is also called EN-ENS or ensemble weather model.

-Learn more about ECMWF-ENS weather model in the Windy.app blog
+Learn more about ECMWF-ENS and the ensembles in general on the Windy.app blog

 GFS27 weather model, New York weather in the Windy.app for iOS

-GFS27 (Global Forecast System) is a global weather model by the The United States' National Weather Service.
+GFS27 (Global Forecast System) is a global weather model by the United States' National Weather Service.

 Learn more about GFS weather model in the Windy.app blog